Arkansas Blue Cross and Blue Shield Primary Care Scholarship

 Arkansas Gastroenterology Endowed Scholarship

 Steven A Clift, M.D., a member of the College of Medicine Class of 1977, established Arkansas Gastroenterology, PA, in 1982.
 This physician group feels it is important to give back to the school that helped mold their careers.
 They hope recipients of this scholarship will become humble and compassionate physicians who will manifest high ethical standards in their chosen profession and through their future community and volunteer service.
-The inaugural award was given in 2002 to Daniel Zwiesler of Little Rock The 2008 recipient was Chuck Nalley of Little Rock.
+The inaugural award was given in 2002.

 Ryan Gibson Endowed Fund for Excellence in Medical Education

 The Ryan Gibson Endowed Fund for Excellence in Medical Education was established in honor and memory of Ryan Gibson, an outstanding medical school applicant accepted for early admission in December 2000 to the Class of 2005.
 Ryan dreamed of becoming a physician and biomedical researcher but passed away before his classes ever began.
 The Ryan Gibson Fund will be used to strengthen and enrich medical education through programs that encourage scholarship, innovation, and discovery among students and faculty of the College of Medicine.
-The inaugural award was presented in 2002 to Tracy Kuykendall of Little Rock.
+The inaugural award was presented in 2002.

 Jack and Ida Byrne Kennedy Scholarship

 Dr. Jack W Kennedy, a physician in Arkadelphia, Arkansas, established this scholarship in 1995 through an endowment.
 It was Dr. Kennedy’s desire to provide funds for the academic enrichment of the Henderson State University pre-medical program and to encourage and support student scholars in their first year of studies at the College of Medicine.
 Members of the Henderson State University chemistry faculty serve as pre-medical advisers and nominate the Kennedy Scholarship recipients.
-The inaugural award was presented in 1995 to William McDonnell of Hot Springs.
+The inaugural award was presented in 1995.

 Bruce Lee and Brandon Lee Medical Scholarship